mofosyne/QuickMathJS/readme.md

 * [Click Here To Try Out](https://mofosyne.github.io/QuickMathsJS-WebCalc/)
 * [Click Here to head to download for offline use](https://github.com/mofosyne/QuickMathsJS-WebCalc/releases/latest)

-A simple web-based calculator harnessing the power of math.js, featuring the unique := notation for intuitive free-form calculations.
+A simple web-based calculator harnessing the power of math.js for intuitive free-form calculations.
+Now with a command-line interface (CLI) for testing purposes.

-The calculator's main feature is the use of `:=` as an inline notation to display the result of a calculation immediately after the expression, eliminating the need for a separate results area.
+The calculator's main feature is the use of huruestic to guess if `=` is an inline notation to display the result of a calculation immediately after the expression, eliminating the need for a separate results area.

 Created with the assistance of ChatGPT and human supervision.